R-Sandhu/predict-ship-fuel-consumption/README.md

-Predict the fuel consumption of ships for optimizing operational efficiency.
+Predict the fuel consumption of ships to optimize operational efficiency.
 ============================================================================

 Objective: